 Boaz v.
 Kinsman Redeemer

-The clearest example we have of this practice at work is from the Book of Ruth.
+The clearest example we have of this practice at work is from the Ruth 1.
 In the case of Boaz v.
 Kinsman Redeemer, we see how the practice of judging righteous judgment allowed truth to surface and love to flourish according to the rules of life and government encoded in the Law of God.

 Boaz was a wealthy and well-respected elder in the community of Bethlehem.
 Given his status, it is not unlikely that he was himself one of the judges of this little town.
 He sought to take an action which would certainly have benefited him, both personally and materially.
 He wanted to marry Ruth, a Moabite woman, and to lay claim to the portion of land that belonged to the family of her deceased husband, who had been a member of that community.